 Recommeded Re-installation step by step:

-- Remove all USB audio device + REBOOT.
+- Remove all USB audio devices + REBOOT.

 - De-install VB-CABLE one by one + REBOOT.